mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 ```

-Note：[U2phy dev name] in the USB 2.0 PHY full path needs to be modified to the specific PHY node name corresponding to the SoC.

 The "**otg_mode**" node is used to switch the OTG Device/Host mode by software, and it is not affected by the OTG ID level status.

 For example：